Serving Clemmons, Greensboro, High Point, Kernersville, Lewisville, Lexington, Pfafftown, Walkertown, Wallburg, Winston-Salem, NC & Beyond

 - Severe Pain

 Any dental problem that needs immediate treatment is considered a dental emergency.
 It could be to stop bleeding, alleviate severe pain, or save a tooth.
 A severe infection that can be life-threatening, although rare, can happen as well.
+Our emergency dentists will treat you promptly.

 How To Handle Common Dental Emergencies